ikrum/potaka/README.md

 # Potaka / পতাকা()
-A sentence based easy bangla programming language for kids and beginners.
-Visit http://potaka.io to have a look
+A sentence based easy "Bangla Programming Language" for kids and beginners.
+Visit http://potaka.io to have a look.

 ## Documentation